Alexandra Sahlen

-Alexandra Elizabeth Sahlen (born September 25, 1982) is a former American professional soccer player and entrepreneur.
+Alexandra Elizabeth Sahlen (born September 25, 1982) is an American former professional soccer player and entrepreneur.
 She played for the Western New York Flash of the National Women's Soccer League (NWSL) and was also the club's president.

 Early life

 Sahlen was born and raised in Williamsville, New York, a small suburb of Buffalo.

 Niagara University

 Sahlen attended Niagara University from 2000 to 2003 where she played for the Purple Eagles.
 She started 55 matches and completed her collegiate career with six goals and 10 assists, ranking 20th on the school's all-time scoring list.
 Sahlen helped guide the Purple Eagles to their first MAAC Championship appearance in 2003.